mark-knudsen/CIT24_ProjectPortfolio2/README.md

 #NeedToHave
 Use CallSQL.cs to implement structured_string_search from DB - Are done!
+Use CallSQL.cs to implement find_similar_movies from DB - Are done! - But need to be revisited later + fix the function in DB to take care of the DISTINC!
 Implement linkgenerator and pagination for Title Impelment tests for Datalayer and WebAPI Authentication